Coyote Ugly

-Coyote Ugly is a 2000 American musical comedy-drama film based on the Coyote Ugly Saloon.
-It was directed by David McNally, produced by Jerry Bruckheimer and Chad Oman, and written by Gina Wendkos.
-Set in New York City, the film stars Piper Perabo in her breakthrough role, Adam Garcia, Maria Bello, Melanie Lynskey, John Goodman, Izabella Miko, Bridget Moynahan, and Tyra Banks.
+Coyote Ugly is a 2000 American comedy-drama film based on the Coyote Ugly Saloon.
+It was directed by David McNally, produced by Jerry Bruckheimer and Chad Oman, and written by Gina Wendkos and an uncredited Kevin Smith, based on "The Muse of the Coyote Ugly Saloon" by Elizabeth Gilbert.
+Set at the titular drinking establishment in New York City, the film stars Piper Perabo in her breakthrough role, Adam Garcia, Maria Bello, Melanie Lynskey, and John Goodman.

-Although the film was critically panned, it was a box office success, grossing over $113 million worldwide.
+The film received mostly negative reviews but was a box office success nonetheless, grossing $113 million worldwide.
 The film has become a cult classic over the years.
-Banks claimed that she had been lobbying for a sequel for years, reaching out to much of the original cast and crew for consideration.
+In 2020, Tyra Banks said that she had been lobbying the original production team for a sequel for years.

 Plot

-Violet Sanford leaves her hometown of South Amboy, New Jersey, her father Bill, and her best friend Gloria, to pursue her dreams of becoming a songwriter in nearby New York City.
-Violet tries multiple times to get her demo tape noticed by the recording studios but is unsuccessful.
-One night, she tries to get herself noticed by a music industry scout.
-The bartender jokingly points out Kevin O'Donnell, making her believe that he is the bar manager.
-When she discovers the joke, Violet feels hurt because she thinks Kevin was trying to make her look foolish.
-With only a few dollars left in her pocket after her apartment is burglarized, she goes to an all-night diner and notices three girls, Cammie, Rachel, and Zoe, flaunting the hundreds of dollars in tips they earned.
-After inquiring, she finds out that they work at a trendy bar named Coyote Ugly.
+Violet Sanford leaves her hometown of South Amboy, New Jersey, her father Bill, and her best friend Gloria, to pursue her dreams of becoming a songwriter in New York City.
+Violet unsuccessfully tries multiple times to get her demo tape noticed by recording studios.
+When she tries to attract the attention of a music industry scout, a bartender convinces her Kevin O'Donnell is the bar manager and Violet is hurt by the joke.
+Despondent after her apartment is burglarized, she notices three girls at an all-night diner flaunting hundreds of dollars and learns they work at a trendy bar named Coyote Ugly.

-She finds her way to the bar and convinces the bar owner Lil to give her an audition.
-Violet's first audition does not go well, but after Violet breaks up a fight between two customers, Lil gives her a second audition.
-At her second audition, Violet douses the fire warden in water which costs Lil $250.
-However, Lil decides she can work at the bar if she can make up $250 in one night.
-Kevin turns up at the bar, and Violet auctions him off to another woman at the bar to earn the money.
-Kevin tells Violet that she owes him, so Violet agrees to go on four dates with him.
-The two begin a relationship.